pereznetworks/A-jQuery-demo-Building-An-Interactive-Form/README.md

-# TD-Project3  Build An Interactive Form

-part of TeamTreehouse, Tech Degree, Full Stack JavaScript, Unit 3

-# PROJECT 3 Summary

-      requirements:
-                all requirements completed and documented below by form section.

-      exceeds :
-                all 3 exceeds features completed and documented below by form section. the email input field gets conditional error messages. the email input field also gets real-time error msgs

-      html:
-                An input element, id of 'other-title',
-                    placeholder of 'Your Job Role' is added to the index.html.

-      css:
-                I added styles for form validation error message elements

-      javaScript:
-                the file, exp-signup.js, contains all my JavaScript for this project. using code comments I separated it into 3 sections:
-                  // Constant variables, // Functions // Event Listeners

-                the code should be commented fairly well I'll go over the client-side signUpRegistration array and formValidation objects as well as meets and exceeds expectations requirements below

-# client-side form data and validation

-    signUpRegistration array:

-        As text is entered into input fields and selector choices are made, these are read as object/key values into the signUpRegistration array.

-        The credit-card input fields and expiration date and year data are read into the signUpRegistration.paymentInfo array

-    formValidation object and object methods:

-        Each input field and selector fieldset has it's own formValidation method.

-        The signUpRegistration array values are read by the formValidation object methods.
-          Any errors are tracked to a formValidation object

-        The $('Name').change event,
-        the $('mail').change event
-        and the $('.activities input') click event...
-          call their respective formValidation object methods for real-time formValidation.

-        All formValidation object methods are called by the $('form').submit event.

-     displayFormErrMsg function:

-        Is called by the formValidation object methods. formValidation error objects are name after specific errors i.e., emailBlankErr, invalidEmailFormat
-                these are tested for true or false displays appropriate errors under the appropriate input field or selector

-      on Submit, a formValidation.inValidReqFields value is tested if 0, if not 0, the form is not submitted and the errors are displayed.

-      for this project, the submit action of the form simply resets the form.

-# Basic Info

-    Entire form, all input fields, t-shirt color drop-down menu choices, including the 'other-title' job role input field, are available and/or displayed when JavaScript is disabled.

-    1:  Name input field, gets focus when the page first loads

-        form validation:
-              on submit, verifies name input is not blank brown text error msg appears when name input is blank

-    2:  Email input field

-        form validation:
-              on submit, email format is verified to contain all three sections alias@somedomain.com, org, edu, etc..
-              a brown text error message appears if email input is blank or is not properly formatted

-        exceeds:
-              conditional and real-time error messages:
-              on submit and as entering text,
-                an 'opps, please enter your email address' error msg appears when email input is blank

-                an 'oops, invalid format' error msg
-                  appears when the email input is not properly formatted

-                these error msgs go away when input is finally validated

-    3:  Job Role Selection

-        when selecting 'other' job role, an input field with id of 'other-title' appears the 'other-title' input field disappears when another job-role is selected the 'other-title' input field is present when JavaScript is disabled

-# T-Shirt selection

-        when selecting t-shirt design and color,
-           shows only the t-shirt colors available with that design theme

-        the option 'Select Theme' is disabled
-           so it serves only as a label, and is not selectable

-        all t-shirt colors are available when JavaScript is disabled

-        form validation:
-              on submit, an error appears when
-                no t-shirt size, design theme or color is selected

-        exceeds:  hidden drop-down menu
-                  the t-shirt color drop down menu appears only when... a t-shirt design theme is selected

-# Activities

-        a total cost, 'Total: $600', of selected activities appears at the bottom of this section. the 'Total' is updated as activities are selected or deselected

-        As activities are selected,
-            activities with conflicting schedules are
-              'disabled', greyed out and not selectable.

-        form validation:
-                on submit, an error appears when no activities are selected

-# Payment Info

-        when the page loads
-           the credit-card payment type is selected
-            and the credit-card input fields and Expiration date drop menu appear,

-        as other payment options are chosen, only that payment type is displayed

-        form validation:
-                on submit,

-                credit-card number is verified to be between 13 to 16 digits, numbers only

-                zip-code is verified to be 5 digits and numbers only

-                cvv is verified to be 3 digits and numbers only

-                if above input requirements are not met a brown text error appear directly under each field

-# Exceeds:

-      1: T-Shirt hidden drop-down menu

-        the t-shirt color drop down menu appears only when a t-shirt design theme is selected

-      2: Condition Error messages

-        the email input fields gets 2 different conditional error messages a 'Oops, please, fill in your email address' error msg appears when email input in blank an 'invalid format' error msg appears when the email is not properly formatted

-      3: Real-Time error messages

-        as the user types in the email field a message appears, "checking for correctly formatted email address"
+# TD-Project3  Demonstrating Form Validation and Data Objects - Building An Interactive Form

+- This project was originally built as part of TeamTreehouse, Tech Degree, Full Stack JavaScript

+- Eventually, it will adapted to be a how-to tutorial

+## PROJECT 3 Summary

+### additional cool features

+#### html:
+- An input element, id of 'other-title',
+  - placeholder of 'Your Job Role' is added to the index.html.

+#### css:
+  - I added styles for form validation error message elements

+#### javaScript:
+  - the file, exp-signup.js, contains all my JavaScript for this project.
+  - using code comments I separated it into 3 sections:
+  - // Constant variables, // Functions // Event Listeners

+#### the code should be commented fairly well
+  - I'll go over the client-side signUpRegistration array and formValidation objects

+#### client-side form data and validation

+- signUpRegistration array:

+  - As text is entered into input fields and selector choices are made,
+    - these are read as object/key values into the signUpRegistration array.

+  - The credit-card input fields and expiration date and year data
+    - are read into the signUpRegistration.paymentInfo array

+- formValidation object and object methods:

+  - Each input field and selector fieldset has it's own formValidation method.

+  - The signUpRegistration array values are read by the formValidation object methods.
+    - Any errors are tracked to a formValidation object

+    - The $('Name').change event,
+    - the $('mail').change event
+    - and the $('.activities input') click event...
+      -each call their respective formValidation object methods for real-time formValidation.

+  - All formValidation object methods are called by the $('form').submit event.

+- displayFormErrMsg function:

+  - Is called by the formValidation object methods.
+    - formValidation error objects are name after specific errors
+      - i.e., emailBlankErr, invalidEmailFormat
+      - these are tested for true or false
+    - displays appropriate errors under the appropriate input field or selector

+  - on Submit, a formValidation.inValidReqFields value is tested if 0,
+    - if not 0, the form is not submitted and the errors are displayed.

+  - this is a DEMO project only, the submit action of the form simply resets the form.
+    - other best-practice stuff that should be part of the actual form code
+    - there is no back-end server that receives submission
+    - this is just a demo

+# Basic Form Interaction

+## When JavaScript is disabled the fields all field choices are displayed
+  - When JavaScript is disabled
+    - the entire form, all input fields, t-shirt color drop-down menu choices,
+    - including the 'other-title' job role input field,
+    - are listed as non-interactive html

+## When JavaScript is enabled

+### 1: Name input field, gets focus when the page first loads

+- form validation:
+  - on submit, verifies name input is not blank
+  - brown text error msg appears when name input is blank

+### 2: Email input field

+  - form validation:
+    - on submit, email format is verified to contain all three sections
+    - alias@somedomain.com, org, edu, etc..
+    - a brown text error message appears if email input is blank or is not properly formatted

+  - more advanced functionality:
+    - conditional and real-time error messages:

+    - on submit and as entering text,

+    - an 'opps, please enter your email address' error msg appears when email input is blank

+    - an 'oops, invalid format' error msg appears when the email input is not properly formatted

+    - these error msgs go away when input is finally validated

+### 3: Job Role Selection

+  - when selecting 'other' job role, an input field with id of 'other-title' appears
+  - the 'other-title' input field disappears when another job-role is selected
+  - along with other choices, the 'other-title' choice is also displayed when JavaScript is disabled

+### T-Shirt selection

+- when selecting t-shirt design and color,
+  - shows only the t-shirt colors available with that design theme

+- the option 'Select Theme' is disabled
+  - so it serves only as a label, and is not selectable

+- all t-shirt colors are available when JavaScript is disabled

+- form validation:
+  - on submit, an error appears when
+  - no t-shirt size, design theme or color is selected

+- advanced functionality:  hidden drop-down menu
+  - only when a t-shirt design theme is selected
+    - will the t-shirt color drop down menu appear

+### Activities

+- a total cost, 'Total: $600', of selected activities
+  - appears at the bottom of this section.
+  - the 'Total' is updated as activities are selected or deselected

+- As activities are selected,
+  - activities with conflicting schedules are
+  - 'disabled', greyed out and not selectable.

+- form validation:
+  - on submit, an error appears when no activities are selected

+### Payment Info

+- when the page loads
+  - the credit-card payment type is selected
+  - and the credit-card input fields and Expiration date drop menu appear,

+- as other payment options are chosen, only that payment type is displayed

+- form validation:
+  - on submit,

+  - credit-card number is verified to be between 13 to 16 digits, numbers only

+  - zip-code is verified to be 5 digits and numbers only

+  - cvv is verified to be 3 digits and numbers only

+  - if above input requirements are not met
+    - a brown text error appear directly under each field

+## Advanced functionality:

+### 1: T-Shirt hidden drop-down menu

+- the t-shirt color drop down menu appears only when a t-shirt design theme is selected

+### 2: Condition Error messages

+- the email input fields gets 2 different conditional error messages
+  - a 'Oops, please, fill in your email address' error msg appears when email input in blank
+  - an 'invalid format' error msg appears when the email is not properly formatted

+### 3: Real-Time error messages

+- as the user types in the email field
+  - a message appears, "checking for correctly formatted email address"